Skip to main content

 About Chepstow

 Chepstow (Welsh: Cas-gwent) is a town and community in Monmouthshire, Wales, adjoining the border with Gloucestershire, England.
-It is located on the River Wye, about 2 miles (3.2km) above its confluence with the River Severn, and adjoining the western end of the Severn Bridge.
-It is 16 miles (26km) east of Newport, 28 miles (45km) east-northeast of Cardiff, 18 miles (29km) northwest of Bristol and 110 miles (180km) west of London.
+It is located on the tidal River Wye, about 2 miles (3 km) above its confluence with the River Severn, and adjoining the western end of the Severn Bridge.
+It is the easternmost settlement in Wales, situated 16 miles (26 km) east of Newport, 28 miles (45 km) east-northeast of Cardiff, 18 miles (29 km) northwest of Bristol and 110 miles (180 km) west of London.

-The town had a population of 10,821 according to the 2001 census, increasing to 12,350 at the 2011 census.
+The town had a population of 12,350 at the 2011 census, decreasing to 11,900 (rounded to the nearest 100) at the 2021 census.
 It is served by the M48 motorway, and its accessibility to the cities of Bristol, Newport and Cardiff means it has a large number of commuters.
-It is administered as part of Monmouthshire County Council, and is within the Monmouth parliamentary constituency and Wales Assembly constituency.
-Chepstow is on the western bank of the Wye, while adjoining villages on the eastern bank of the river, Tutshill and Sedbury, are located in England.
+It is administered as part of Monmouthshire County Council, and is within the Monmouth UK parliamentary constituency and Senedd constituency.
+Chepstow is on the western bank of the Wye, while adjoining villages on the eastern bank of the river, Tutshill and Sedbury, are in England.
+The population of the built-up area including these villages was 15,600 in 2021.

 Nearby Areas